-The 30-year fixed mortgage rate dropped to 5.98% in late February 2026, finally breaking below 6% and improving affordability for buyers who've been locked out of larger properties.
-At the same time, the median size of newly built homes fell to 2,150 square feet in 2024—the lowest in 15 years—signaling that smaller living is structural, not a passing trend.
+The 30-year fixed mortgage rate dropped to 5.98% in late February 2026, finally breaking below 6% and improving affordability.
+At the same time, the median size of newly built homes fell to 2,150 square feet in 2024, the lowest in 15 years.
+Both trends point the same direction: smaller living is structural, not a passing moment.

 Downsizing design has expanded well beyond simply moving to a smaller home.
-It now means multi-functional layouts, intentional living, and space optimization for clients across the board:
+It now means multi-functional layouts, intentional living, and smarter use of space for clients across the board:

 - Empty nesters transitioning out of large family homes